red-hat-data-services/rhods-operator/docs/install/distributed-tracing/write-up/RHAISTRAT-1198-installation-procedure.md

 EOF
 ```

-Wait for the operator to be ready:
+Wait for the Operator to be ready:

 ```bash
 oc get csv -n openshift-tempo-operator -w